 Compose your own multidisciplinary curriculum by combining courses from Humanities, Social Sciences and Sciences.

 The University College Utrecht curriculum is fundamentally free.
 You compose your own multidisciplinary curriculum by combining courses from the Humanities, Social Sciences and Sciences.
 Once you have completed the programme, you will receive a Bachelor of Arts (BA) or a Bachelor of Science (BSc) degree.
+To learn more about the curriculum and what the benefits of a multidisciplinary programme are, watch this two-minute animation:

 How to navigate our curriculum?